Courses and Tuition (2012 dates below)

 The Cornwall Harp Centre is based at Trehawsa, the home of harpist Sarah Deere-Jones LRAM LGSM.
 Situated in north Cornwall about 5 miles south of Bude, it is an old Victorian house which is set in a secluded valley facing the sea with 11 acres of pasture and mature Oak forest, with poultry sheep and horses.
 The specially designed green oak framed music room is the setting for the weekend courses.

-Students are shown how to play with good finger technique to maintain a relaxed hand, which is very important on the harp.
-Advice can also be given on buying or renting an instrument, and it is possible to borrow one of Sarah's harps for the duration of a course for those who are harpless, so that you can get an idea if the instrument will suit you, before making a big financial commitment!!
+Complete beginners can borrow a harp from the centre during the course at no extra charge - a great way to find out if the instrument will suit you before taking the plunge!
 Usually it is possible to see and try many other makes and models of harp owned by the other students too, and there are also new harps available to buy or hire from the centre.
 Sarah's teaching style involves a lot of dry humour, in her opinion the learning process is much easier if the students are enjoying themselves!

 By the end of every weekend course, complete beginners are capable of playing a simple tune, & are performing ensemble pieces together.
 They will have had a great deal of fun and often, made lasting friendships!